IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 The XUA Profile provides equivalent functionality as IUA, but fo for SOAP-based transactions.
 Both XUA and IUA define a transaction to incorporate a token into other IHE transactions accessing protected data.
 These profiles have much in common, but also some remarkable differences:

-- The XUA Profile defines the Provide X-User Assertion [ITI-40] transaction to retrieve an SAML 2 assertion for authorization, but does not specify it (***what is"it" here***)  in detail, leaving the details to national extensions and project-specific implementations.
+- The XUA Profile defines the Get X-User Assertion [ITI-40] transaction to retrieve an SAML 2 assertion for authorization, but does not profile the transaction, leaving the details to national extensions and project-specific implementations.
 In contrast, the IUA Profile specifies the analog Get Authorization Token [ITI-71] for OAuth 2.1 compliant access token.

 - While the XUA Profile relies on ATNA the Node Authentication [ITI-19] transaction to authenticate the client (or client network node), IUA uses the mechanism defined in the OAuth 2.1 Authorization Framework to authenticate client applications.